JasonMun7/JasonMun7/README.md

 ## 🎯 Goals

-1. Mastering the art of software development.
+1. Mastering the art of Software Engineering.
 2. Building impactful projects.
 3. Networking with like-minded people.